Federal Communications Commission fines of The Howard Stern Show: 2004–05: Super Bowl XXXVIII aftermath

-The Super Bowl XXXVIII halftime show broadcast on February 1, 2004 was noted for an incident in which Janet Jackson's breast was exposed by Justin Timberlake for less than a second.
-The controversy surrounding the show led to an immediate crackdown on perceived indecency in broadcasting.
-Managers of radio and television stations prompted tighter control over content, which led to Stern feeling "dead...inside" creatively.
+The Super Bowl XXXVIII halftime show broadcast on February 1, 2004, became notorious after Janet Jackson's breast was exposed by Justin Timberlake for less than a second.
+The resulting controversy triggered an immediate crackdown on perceived indecency in broadcasting.
+Radio and television managers responded with tighter controls over content, which Stern later said left him feeling "dead...inside" creatively.

 In 2003, activist and attorney Jack Thompson supplied the FCC with show transcripts from April 9, 2003 on WBGG in Miami, Florida, a station owned by Clear Channel.
-Included was discussions of the sex life of show member John Melendez and talk of Sphincterine, a product for maintaining anal and genital hygiene.
+Included were discussions of the sex life of show member John Melendez and talk of Sphincterine, a product for maintaining anal and genital hygiene.
 On April 8, 2004, Clear Channel was fined $27,500 for each of the 18 violations for a combined $495,000 NAL for airing the broadcast on its six stations that carried Stern – WBGG, WTKS, WTFX, KIOZ, WNVE and WXDX.
 The fine came six days after the FCC warned it would fine broadcasters per offensive utterance, rather than an entire broadcast.
 Clear Channel responded by dropping The Howard Stern Show permanently on its six stations.
 Stern's audience increased by 23% in Chicago and 22% in New York, and he regained the morning top spot in Los Angeles amongst listeners aged 25–54 for the first time since 1995.
 In June 2004, Clear Channel agreed to a $1.75 million settlement that resolved the fine and several other pending indecency investigations.
 The Howard Stern Show returned on nine new stations located in five of the six markets that Clear Channel had removed it from, on Infinity-owned outlets, a month later.